cloudmesh-community/sp19-222-90/project-report/report.md

 ## Abstract

-We worked to create a REST service that predicts which NFL Rookies will score the most fantasy football points based on their position and list them.
+We created a REST service that predicts which NFL Rookies will score the most fantasy football points based on their position and list them in order.

 ## Introduction